 It’s easy to get so caught up in our own lives that we forget to keep up with our family.
 Pick up the phone to check on your relatives at least once a week.

 We all can be guilty of taking our partners for granted every now and then.
 Try your best to always make your partner feel consistently appreciated.
 Thank them for what they bring to your life, and go out of your way to do things for them.

 Related: Gratitude List For Spouse – 25 Things To Thank Your Spouse For

 57. Communicate your issues with someone

-It's better to just speak your issues with someone in the moment.
-That way, it can be resolved quicker and there can be less problems.
+It’s better to speak about your issues with someone in the moment.
+That way, it can be resolved quickly, and there can be fewer problems.

 58. Make time to be alone